dannygallardo/ai-case-study/README.md

 **How is your company performing relative to competitors in the same field?**

 Currently, Scale is the leader in this field.
-Other competitors like LabelBox are also working with large scale companies and providing additional services like allowing their models to be used by startups or for free.
-Labelbox also touts the fact that they are able to have lower costs than Scale and provide a bundled solution and ecosystem.
+Other competitors like LabelBox are also working with large scale companies and providing additional services like allowing their models to be used by startups or for free .
+Labelbox also touts the fact that they are able to have lower costs than Scale and provide a bundled solution and ecosystem. [^9]

 ## Recommendations